You should be able to hold the negative

 might want to experiment to see which gives you the best results.
 This

-feature built into the camera which gave the best results.
+Art" feature was built into the camera and gave the best results.

 Step Four -